-The Committee's decision must receive authorization from various departments, including that of the Provost.
+The Committee's decision must receive authorization from various departments, including that of the Vice President of Academic Affairs (VPAA).
 An email notification, to the students' BAC email, will be sent within (5) business days of the receipt of any such authorizations required.